eleuthero/bioinformatics/hiv-project/README.md

 The source files, acquired from the LANL HIV genomic database, are:

+    ./sequences_A1.fasta
+    All complete genomic sequences for HIV-1 subtype A1.

     ./sequences_B.fasta
     All complete genomic sequences for HIV-1 subtype B.

     ./sequences_C.fasta
     All complete genomic sequences for HIV-1 subtype C.

+    ./patients_A1.txt
+    All patient information corresponding to the sequences for subtype A1.

     ./patients_B.txt
     All patient information corresponding to the sequences for